 Tulsi Gabbard is a Democratic Representative for Hawaii’s 2nd district, serving on the Armed Services and Financial Services committees.
-Gabbard started her political career in 2002 when she staged a successful bid for the Hawaii House of Representatives.
+Born in American Samoa and raised in Hawaii, Gabbard started her political career in 2002 when she staged a successful bid for the Hawaii House of Representatives.
 During her term, Gabbard enlisted in the Hawaii Army National Guard and volunteered for a 12-month tour in Iraq.
 Gabbard was later commissioned as a second lieutenant and deployed to Kuwait in 2008.
 Gabbard also co-founded an environment education and a pro-military advocacy nonprofit in Hawaii.
 She announced her campaign in January 2019 in an interview with Van Jones on CNN.

 On the Issues